frc1675/brownbook/labs/turn-wheel.md

 To create the template project

+* Open VS Code for robot development (on desktop of programmer laptops)
+* Press Ctrl+Shift+P to bring up Command Palette
+* Type "WPI" to filter on robot related command and select the New Robot Project option
+* Select Java as the programming language
-* Select File > New > Other... .
+* Select template project option
-* In the New window select WPILib Robot Java Development > Robot Java Project.
+* Select the Iterative Robot template
 * Give your project a name.
-* In the package field, put `org.usfirst.frc.team1675.robot` .
-This may already be filled in.
-* Select the Iterative Robot radio button.
-* Ignore the Simulation World field and click Finish
+* Follow the on screen prompts to complete project setup

-If successful you will have a new project in Eclipse and in that project will be a Robot.java file with a lot of template code and comments.
+If successful you will have a new project in VSCode and in that project will be a Robot.java file with a lot of template code and comments.

 #### Understand How IterativeRobot Works